RajidiSahithi/Session_10/README.md

 </pre>
 <pre>
 Layer 1:
-  This Block Contains 4 Convolution layers with Kernal Size 3X3 and Stride is 1 all layers and maxpooling with stride 2 and kernal size = 2
+  This Block Contains 4 Convolution layers with Kernal Size 3X3 and Stride is 1 for all layers and max-pooling with stride 2 and kernel size = 2

   (conv11): Sequential(